 (September 24, 1501 – September 21, 1576)

-One of the most versatile scientists of the Renaissance period, Gerolamo Cardano was a jack-of-all-trade (and master-of-all) who made pioneering contributions to maths, physics, chemistry and biology.
+One of the most versatile scientists of the Renaissance period, Gerolamo Cardano was a jack-of-all-trade (and master-of-all).
+His pioneering contributions were in mathematics, medicine, astronomy and natural philosophy.
 In the process, he inspired generations of researchers.
-Apart from fortifying the foundations of Algebra, Arithmetic and Geometry, he placed both Probability Theory and Binomial Theorem on the plinths from where Pierre de Fermat, Blaise Pascal, Isaac Newton, Gottfried Leibniz, and the Bernoulli brothers took them farther.
-Cardano was also among the first Europeans to appreciate the usefulness of negative numbers.
+Apart from fortifying the foundations of Algebra, Logic, Arithmetic and Geometry, he placed both Probability Theory and Binomial Theorem on the plinths from where Pierre de Fermat, Blaise Pascal, Isaac Newton, Gottfried Leibniz, and the Bernoulli brothers took them farther.
+Cardano was also among the first Europeans who disseminated the usefulness of negative numbers.
 These he employed in his works on cubic and quartic equations.
-As a polymath, he drew from his vast scientific cognition to develop some of the earliest known Combination Locks (which were hi-tech attainments then).
-His good understanding of biology motivated him into practicing medicine: where he became the first person to research on typhoid fever, albeit without an official license.
-However, the brilliant inroads he made secured him admission into Royal College of Physicians.
-Similarly, he delved into alchemy, as well as the precursors of modern chemistry.
-His works in physics pertained mainly to astronomy; although as an equipment maker, he engineered gadgets such as gimbals and propeller shafts (which are also known as Cardan shafts in his honor).
-Among his 200-plus treatises is De Proportionibus, which was published in 1570, and dealt with hypocycloids.
-But in a bizarre twist, Gerolamo Cardano reportedly predicted his own death-date: by committing suicide.
-The 50-kilometer-wide Cardanus lunar crater is dedicated to his memory.
+As a polymath, he drew from his vast cognition to solve problems: including astrological investigations which pitted him against the Catholic Church.
+He also developed some of the earliest known Combination Locks which were massive hi-tech attainments then.
+His experiences in practicing and teaching medical sciences motivated him into becoming the first European who researched on typhoid fever.
+His inroads there secured him admission into the Royal College of Physicians.
+He would likewise delve into alchemy, as well as its offshoots of chemistry.
+His works in physics pertained mainly to astronomy; although as an equipment-maker, he engineered gadgets such as gimbals and propeller shafts (which are also known as Cardan shafts in his honor).
+Among his 200-plus treatises are the Contradicentium Medicorum (which underscored Medicine) and De Proportionibus (which centered on Hypocycloids).
+Both the 50-kilometer-wide Cardanus lunar crater and the 11421 Cardano asteroid are dedicated to his memory.

 Constructive and accurate!